Goldfish Types

 There are well over 100 known Goldfish types.

-We will be concentrating on the more common Goldfish types available, as some varieties recognized in China or Japan are rarely seen outside their respective countries.
+We will concentrate on the more common Goldfish types available, as some varieties recognized in China or Japan are rarely seen outside their respective countries.

-This page gives an overview of the 4 major physical attributes that distinguishes one Goldfish variety from another.
+This page gives an overview of the 6 major physical attributes that distinguish one Goldfish variety from another, with the most developed varieties having the largest combination.

 2. Fin variations